kjpgit/s3-delta-download/README.md

     Downloading: web/CF34I1N71LBO8.2025-03-17-22.05e8f2b2.gz
     ...

-The above command will fetch all keys in the bucket starting with web/CF34I1N71LBO8/2025-03, meaning all files >= March 2025.
+The above command will fetch all keys in the bucket with a prefix of `web/CF34I1N71LBO8/2025-03`, meaning all files in March 2025.

 The tool will only download files that don't exist in the local directory.
 In the above example, I already had files from March 1 to 16 downloaded, so they